17th Annual MR340 July 12th-15th, 2022

 The Missouri 340 is an endurance race across the state of Missouri.
 Competitors will start in Kansas City and finish, some of them anyway, in St. Charles.
 With numerous towns and hamlets, the course offers plenty of opportunity for resupply while enroute.
 The Missouri River is also incredibly scenic and isolated in some stretches, with wildlife and beautiful vistas to rival any river in North America.
 But if you’re trying to win this race, you won’t have time to enjoy any of it.

-Participants are allowed exactly 88 hours to complete the course.
+Solo paddlers have 86 hours to complete the course.
+All others must complete in 85 hours.
 There are nine checkpoints along the route where paddlers are required to sign in and sign out.
 Cutoff times will be associated with these checkpoints based on the 86 hour pace.
 Failure to miss a deadline is grounds for disqualification.
 To finish this race in 86 hours is a huge accomplishment.
 Only 2/3 of the teams were able to do that last year.

 There are no dams, locks or portages on this stretch of the Missouri.
 You could, conceivably, finish this race without ever having left your boat.
 (We don’t recommend it.)
 This doesn’t mean that the race is without danger.
 Any time you put yourself on the water, especially moving water, you assume a certain amount of risk.
 The Missouri 340 course is all on Class I water.
 The current is about 3 mph and there are no rapids.
 The biggest hazard to paddlers would be motorboats, mostly fisherman, and the occasional towboat pushing barges.
 In river obstacles would include wing dikes, buoys and bridge pilings.